GTBitsOfGood/juno/README.md

 We use [Prisma](https://www.prisma.io/) in `db-service` as an ORM to define all database schemas/relationships.
 After a change has been made to the Prisma schema, a migration must be made.
 There are two options:

-1. While Juno is running, run `DATABASE_URL=postgresql://user:password@localhost:<port> pnpm prisma migrate` to generate the migration
+1. While Juno is running, run `DATABASE_URL=postgresql://user:password@localhost:<port> pnpm prisma migrate dev --schema=<path to schema.prisma>` to generate the migration
 2. Verify a new migration has been created under the `migrations` folder

 ### Force rebuilding docker containers